 United States, Australia and Europe are set to benefit from additional choice and flexibility

-Cathay Pacific has announced it will be increasing the frequency of services to some of its most popular destinations across three continents in order to meet growing customer demand.
+Cathay Pacific today announced that it will be increasing the frequency of services to some of its most popular destinations across three continents in order to meet growing customer demand.
 The enhanced schedules – which apply to San Francisco, Brisbane, Manchester, Paris and Madrid – will provide business and leisure travellers with more choice and greater flexibility in planning their trips, while at the same time strengthening Hong Kong’s position as Asia’s leading aviation hub.

 As part of a redeployment of resources in response to strong demand, San Francisco will be served three times a day following the addition of four flights to its weekly schedule from the end of October 2017.
-This new daily service will be operated by the Airbus A350, making the West Coast city the first destination in the US to welcome Cathay Pacific’s technologically advanced aircraft.
+This new daily service will be operated by the Airbus A350, making the West Coast city the first destination in the US to welcome Cathay Pacific’s technologically-advanced aircraft.

 At the same time, flights to Los Angeles will be reduced from 28 to 21 per week.
 These changes come on top of previously announced additional services that will operate to Vancouver and Boston from late March.